51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 configured correctly to return values for that @property.

 Both these cases are distinct from that where the **engine** simply does not know what the @property is, and cannot return values for it.
-So it is important to distinguish between these scenarios.
+So it is important to distinguish between these scenarios and be clear to the user about what they need to do to get access to the property they want.

 # Lazy Loading